-On February 27, 2019, the Company acquired 80.1% of the issued and outstanding shares of capital stock of FTT Inc., and 80.1% of the membership interests in FTT Core for an aggregate purchase price of approximately \$60 million.
+On February 27, 2019, the Company acquired 80.1% of the issued and outstanding shares of capital stock of Florida Turbine Technologies Inc., a Florida corporation ("FTT Inc."), and 80.1% of the membership interests in FTT CORE, LLC, a Delaware limited liability company ("FTT Core" and, together with FTT Inc. and their respective subsidiaries, "FTT"), for an aggregate purchase price of approximately \$60 million.
 The purchase price was \$33 million in cash, with approximately \$17.7 million paid at close and approximately \$15.3 million to be paid over a three-year period, subject to adjustments for transaction expenses, indebtedness, cash on hand, certain amounts payable or potentially payable to employees of FTT and post-closing working capital adjustments, and 1,825,406 shares of common stock (with a value of approximately \$27 million).
+During the quarter ended March 29, 2020, approximately \$4.7 million of the remaining purchase price was paid.

-FTT is a leading turbomachinery design and manufacturing company specializing in engineering, development, and testing of gas turbines, propulsion components, and systems for military and commercial applications.
-FTT is now the KTT Division, which is focused on the development and production of small, affordable, high-performance, jet engines for the next generation of tactical weapon systems and tactical jet UAS.
-The KTT Division is included in the KGS Segment.
+FTT is a leading turbomachinery design and manufacturing company specializing in engineering, development, and testing of gas turbines, propulsion components, engine and other systems for military and commercial applications.
+FTT is now the Kratos Turbine Technologies Division (the "KTT Division"), which is focused on the development and production of small, affordable, high-performance jet engines for the next generation of tactical weapon systems and tactical jet unmanned aerial systems.
+The KTT Division is included in the KGS segment.